-Call me crazy, but I think Hillary and Donald are in love.
-If you look carefully behind her candidate persona, which she performs with as much nuance as a snowplow and a voice like a car alarm, you can catch her hanging on his every word.
-She is eager, expectant, eyes wide open in anticipation of the next faux pas to come tripping off his tongue like a sugar plum fairy.
+Call me crazy, but I think Hillary and the Donald are in love.
+If you look carefully behind her candidate persona, which she performs with as much grace as a snowplow and a voice like a car alarm, you can catch her hanging on his every word.
+She is eager, expectant, eyes wide open in anticipation of the next faux pas to come flopping out of his mouth.
 There is awe in that moment.
 And sexual tension.

 Meanwhile, Donald plays the schoolyard ruffian with dirty words, scowls, arms whirling like a windmill.
 He is intense, bullying, crude.
 He calls her names, mocks her behind her back, and pulls her hair (metaphorically), all the while knowing that she loves the attention.
 He loves it, too.
 He parades like a peacock, strutting on an international stage with no purpose other than to impress her.
 And so he circles her, shadows her, woos her.